What is Herpes?

-A highly infectious bacterial disease, more common among children often producing crusty blisters.
+Also known as “school sores”.
+They are a highly infectious bacterial disease, more common among children and often produce crusty blisters.

 A bacterial infection, causes chancres sometimes mistaken for blisters caused by genital Herpes.
 Unlike genital Herpes, Syphilis does not usually produce a cluster of blisters, and it usually responds well to antibiotics.

 Like Herpes, molluscum is a viral infection of the skin.
-Unlike Herpes, molluscum produces lesions that are raised, with a central dimple.
+Molluscum produces lesions that are raised, with a central dimple.

-If you suspect that you have a health problem please consult your doctor or other health care provider immediately.
-Genital Herpes, and other conditions, should be diagnosed professionally.
+If you suspect that you have a health problem of any kind please consult your doctor or other health care provider immediately.
+Genital Herpes, and other conditions, should be diagnosed professionally as soon as possible.

 Laboratory studies show that: